View Portfolio

 best man giving toast speech bright white room crowd laughing

-Chances are you’ve been to a wedding, and while you may have heard a great, amazing toast of honor, you’ve probably also sat through a painful toast or two.
+You’ve probably been to a wedding, and while you may have heard an amazing toast, you’ve also sat through a painful toast or two.
+We decided that enough is enough and created steps for how to write a wedding speech and toast.

-If you’re fearless & have no problem speaking in front of crowds of people, then YES, this post is still for you (especially the don’ts.)
+If you have no problem speaking in front of crowds of people, then YES, this post is still for you.

-If you are wanting to go curl up in your room until the wedding’s over because public speaking terrifies you to no end, this post is also for you (see the do’s!)
+If you are wanting to go curl up in your room until the wedding’s over because public speaking terrifies you, this post is also for you.

-We have had to edit a lot of toasts (and deleted a lot of them!) so sit back and take some notes.
-Here’s how to make a great toast, how to make sure your friends’ wedding reception is an awesome memory instead of a painful moment, and how to make sure you end up on their wedding video.
+We have had to edit a lot of toasts so sit back and take some notes.
+Here’s how to make a great toast.
+Also how to make sure your friends’ reception is an awesome memory instead of awkward.
+We’ll also teach you how to make sure you end up on their wedding video.

 What is a toast?